 If my DPOA is unable to be with me, can someone else help me?
 You can have visitors at any time.
+However, in order to ensure the safety of patients and staff, there may be situations when limiting or restricting visitors is necessary.
 You can also appoint a support person who can support you during your stay and help you manage your visitors.